Fastlink

 In response to the regeneration along the Clyde Corridor, Glasgow City, Renfrewshire, and West Dunbartonshire Councils together with SPT have developed proposals for a regional bus rapid transit (BRT) system called Fastlink to serve key sites along the rapidly developing northern and southern banks of the River Clyde.

-The route still focuses on running along the Clydeside via the International Financial Services District, the SECC, Govan and the new Southern General Hospital but will now also utilise the city centre's main bus corridors to improve journey times and options further.
+The route focuses on running along the Clydeside via the International Financial Services District, the SECC, Govan and the new Southern General Hospital and will utilise the city centre's main bus corridors to improve journey times and options for further travel.
 Connections to the new hospital are crucial.
-It is estimated that there will be huge numbers of patients and visitors every year along with 10,000 staff.
+It is estimated that there will be huge numbers of patients and visitors every year, along with 10,000 staff.

 It will also link in with the city's key interchanges at Central Station, Queen Street Station and Buchanan Bus Station.